yjschein/Predicting_Used_Car_Price/README.md

 The model performed well, but in the future I would like to improve it.
 For example, I would like to break up the states feature into fewer categories.

 ## Conclusion:
 In conclusion, my model was about $7000 off from predicting the true price of a car.
-There are ways to improve this model and in the future I plan on taking more steps in the feature engineering section.
-Further steps that I would take to improve my model would be to break up the cars into more categories such as antique and not antique.
-Furthermore, I would break up the feature, states, into fewer categories based off of yearly earnings.